 The same can be said of ethics, which are, of course, important to a company’s reputation.
 However, while ethics are increasingly a driver of reputation (particularly in emerging markets, where how a company engages with society is highly important—even more so, often, than how it performs and delivers), framing the analysis to include a broader set of dimensions is essential to allowing various stakeholders’ lenses to be reflected.

 Smart analytics that identify areas with the greatest potential to amplify reputational positives and neutralize negatives should be a key outcome of all reputation measurement.
 Without the focus this affords, the broad range of issues measured often becomes a laundry list at best, and paralyzing at worst.
 Weak performance on any one dimension of reputation, for example, should only become a priority if improvement along that dimension is a significant trigger for a stronger reputation.
-For effective companies with a mature reputation management competency, the analytics that drive reputation measurement are socialized and internalized, becoming far more than a messaging platform.
+For effective companies with a mature reputation management competency, the results of reputation measurement are socialized and internalized, becoming far more than a messaging platform.
 They become a filter for business decisions about resource allocation, communication planning, operational investments, training, and so forth.

 Organizational Readiness.
-Optimally, measuring a company’s reputation requires serious engagement across the corporation.
-Although it is Corporate Communications or a similar team that spearheads activities, work like this can’t be done effectively in a silo.
+Optimally, measuring a company’s reputation requires extensive engagement across the corporation.
+Although often it is Corporate Communications or a similar team that spearheads activities, work like this can’t be done effectively in a silo.
 This holds true at the front end (reputation measurement) and at the back end (reputation management).

 There are many reasons why this is the case.
-Reputation is affected by a wide variety of individuals and functions across any corporation, including the Board of Directors and a variety of senior executives whose daily focus is on stakeholder relationships (investor relations, government affairs, supply chain leadership, etc.).
+Reputation is the responsibility of a wide variety of individuals and functions across any corporation, including the Board of Directors and a variety of senior executives whose daily focus is on stakeholder relationships (investor relations, government affairs, supply chain leadership, etc.).
 Executing action plans requires engagement from communicators and operational teams around the world, and, often, a cast of agency partners makes valuable contributions to this process.
 Add into the mix the benefit of leveraging research from disparate parts of the organization (customer loyalty, media/social metrics, HR surveys, syndicated studies, and so on), and the need to work beyond traditional silos becomes clear.

 This is a tall order for many organizations, and rarely is collaborative nirvana probable.
-That’s just fine—a reality the vast majority of companies must work with.
+That’s just fine - a reality the vast majority of companies must work with.
 However, a few patterns are evident in the corporate environments that are the most effective for reputation measurement and management, and these provide a few useful guides and guardrails: